Criteria for Davies Irreducibility of Markovian Quantum Dynamics: Algebraic criteria for Davies irreducibility

 Multiplying this equation from the left and right with $\hP_\perp$ gives $\sum_{\alpha}\hP_\perp\hL_\alpha\hP\hL_\alpha^\dag\hP_\perp=0$.
 As the left-hand side is a sum of positive semidefinite operators, it follows that $\hP_\perp\hL_\alpha\hP=0$ $\forall \alpha$.
 With this constraint, Eq.~\eqref{eq:Lreducible3} simplifies to $\hP_\perp\hK\hP+\hP\hK^\dag\hP_\perp=0$, which implies $\hP_\perp\hK\hP=0$ such that we have arrived at Eq.~\eqref{eq:algebraicCrit}. \end{proof} See also the closely related theorem~III.1 in Ref.~\cite{Fagnola2002-43} and corollary~1 in Ref.~\cite{Ticozzi2008-53}.
 The condition \eqref{eq:algebraicCrit} means that all $\hL_\alpha$ and $\hK$ share a common invariant subspace.
 We then get an algebraic criterion for a Markovian system to be irreducible.
-See also Ref.~\cite{Yoshida2023_09}. \begin{theorem}[Main result] A Markovian quantum system \eqref{eq:QME} is irreducible if the multiplicative algebra generated by the Lindblad operators $\{\hL_\alpha\}$ and $\hK=-\mri\hH-\frac{1}{2}\sum_\alpha \hL^\dag_\alpha\hL_\alpha$ is the whole operator space $\B(\H)$.
+See also Ref.~\cite{Yoshida2023_09}. \begin{theorem}[Main result] A Markovian quantum system \eqref{eq:QME} is irreducible if the associative $\CC$-algebra generated by the Lindblad operators $\{\hL_\alpha\}$ and $\hK=\mri\hH+\frac{1}{2}\sum_\alpha \hL^\dag_\alpha\hL_\alpha$ is the whole operator space $\A(\H)$.
 For $\dim\H<\infty$, the converse holds as well, i.e., the ``if'' becomes an ``if and only if''. \end{theorem} \begin{proof} For $\dim\H<\infty$, this is a direct consequence of Theorem~\ref{theorem:reducibility} and Burnside's theorem \cite{Burnside1905-s2,Lam1998-105,Lomonosov2004-383, Jacobson2013}.
-The situation is more subtle for $\dim\H=\infty$: The invariant subspaces of the algebra generated by $\{\hL_\alpha,\hK\}$ agree with the common invariant subspaces of $\{\hL_\alpha,\hK\}$ since linear combination and multiplication preserve subspace invariance.
-And the full algebra $\B(\H)$ obviously has no nontrivial subspaces.
+The situation is more subtle for $\dim\H=\infty$: The invariant subspaces of the $\CC$-algebra generated by $\{\hL_\alpha,\hK\}$ \cite{Note2} agree with the common invariant subspaces of $\{\hL_\alpha,\hK\}$ since linear combination and multiplication preserve subspace invariance.
+So, the ``if'' part follows from the fact that the full algebra $\A(\H)$ has no nontrivial subspaces.
 The converse direction does however not hold without further assumptions \cite{Lomonosov1991-75}.
-A counter-example is given by the set of all finite-rank operators on an infinite-dimensional vector space.
-They have no common invariant subspace but do not generate the whole algebra $\B(\H)$ \cite{Shapiro2014}. \end{proof}
+A counter-example is given by the algebra of all finite-rank operators on an infinite-dimensional vector space.
+It is distinct from $\A(\H)$ but has no nontrivial invariant subspace \cite{Shapiro2014}: For every nontrivial subspace $\V\subset\H$ containing $|\psi\ket$ and having $|\phi\ket$ in its orthogonal complement, $\V$ is not invariant under action of the rank-1 operator $|\phi\ket\bra\psi|$. \end{proof}